anekleiven/Bioinformatics/README.md

 # 🧬 Bioinformatics Coursework

-This repository contains coursework for the bioinformatics course.
+This repository contains coursework for the BIN210 bioinformatics course at NMBU.
 Each folder corresponds to a specific week and contains relevant assignments and scripts.

 ## 📂 Folder Structure